Treatment of Recurrent Ovarian Cancer

 Recurrence after 6 Months from Therapy

-Patients who develop recurrent ovarian cancer more than 6 months after first-line platinum based chemotherapy are referred to as “platinum sensitive” and have a good chance of improving with continued use of these drugs.
-Debulking surgery to remove as much cancer as possible may be considered before resuming chemotherapy treatment.
+Patients who develop recurrent ovarian cancer more than 6 months after first-line platinum based chemotherapy are referred to as “platinum sensitive” and have a good chance of improving with continued use of chemotherapy or maintenance therapy.
+Additional "secondary" debulking surgery to remove as much cancer as possible may also be considered before resuming chemotherapy treatment.
 Over half of patients who develop a recurrence longer than 12 months from initial treatment are likely to improve with further chemotherapy, compared with less than half of patients who develop a recurrence between 6 and 12 months from initial treatment.

 In addition to retreatment with a platinum based treatment regimen, other treatment options are available and include:

-- Carboplatin plus liposomal doxorubicin and Avastin (bevacizumab) (NCCN preferred regimen)
+- Carboplatin plus liposomal doxorubicin and Avastin (bevacizumab) is an NCCN preferred regimen) that has been shown to improve survival compared to carboplatin, Gemzar (gemcitabine) + Avastin.(4)

 - Camptosar (irinotecan) plus cisplatin (useful in certain circumstances, for clear cell carcinoma)